-- 5 Werf et al., 2009b), and characterize ignition sources that may give rise to uncontrolled burning during drought periods (Carlson et al., 2012; Cattau et al., 2016).
+2009b), and characterize ignition sources that may give rise to uncontrolled burning during drought periods (Carlson et al., 2012; Cattau et al., 2016a).
 The timing of GHG emissions from forest conversion to oil palm depends on the degree of fire use for deforestation (DeFries et al., 2008; Houghton et al., 2012), including the proportion of clearing activity through fire and the combustion completeness of initial or repeated burning (van der Werf et al., 2009a).
-Fires are common in industrial plantations and smallholder properties (Stolle et al., 2003; Austin et al., 2015; Marlier et al., 2015; Miettinen et - 10 al., 2016b; Cattau et al., 2016), yet the link between fire activity and forest conversion is unclear.
+Fires are common in industrial

+- 5 plantations and smallholder properties (Stolle et al., 2003; Austin et al., 2015; Marlier et al., 2015; Miettinen et al., 2016b; Cattau et al., 2016a), yet the link between fire activity and forest conversion is unclear.
 Many estimates of carbon emissions from tropical forest conversion report committed fluxes without separating fire and decomposition losses (Koh et al., 2011; Carlson et al., 2012; Austin et al., 2015).
-Previous studies with bookkeeping or biogeochemical models suggest that fire accounts for 30% (Houghton and Hackler, 1999) to 50% (van der Werf et al., 2009a) of carbon emissions from aboveground biomass during forest conversion in Southeast Asia-a broad range that applies to all forest conversion, not - 15 strictly to oil palm expansion.
+Previous studies with biogeochemical or bookkeeping models suggest that fire accounts for 30% (Houghton and Hackler, 1999) to 50% (van der Werf et al., 2009a) of carbon emissions from aboveground - 10 biomass during forest conversion in Southeast Asia-a broad range that applies to all forest conversion, not strictly to oil palm expansion.
 Fires are not restricted to forested areas; El Niño conditions suppress precipitation over large parts of Southeast Asia, leading to widespread fire activity during drought periods, particularly in carbon-rich peatlands (Page et al., 2002; van der Werf et al., 2008; Field et al., 2009, 2016).
-Understanding the contribution from fire-driven deforestation to total fire activity is therefore a critical part of mitigating fire risk during drought years (e.g., Chen et al., 2016). - 20 Here, we combined time series of satellite data on forest loss and active fire detections with locations of oil palm plantations to assess fire-driven forest and peatland conversion in and around oil palm plantations.
-The combination of land management, forest loss, and active fire data provided an opportunity to evaluate the relative contributions from different fire types to spatial and temporal variability in satellite fire detections.
-Our study addressed three primary questions regarding oil palm expansion: 1) What fraction of forest and peat forest conversion for oil palm involves fire?
-2) Does certification - 25 alter fire use for forest conversion or the frequency of management or accidental fires in plantation areas? and 3) During El Niño years, do certified plantations have fewer satellite fire detections compared to non-certified plantations and surrounding lands?
+Understanding the contribution from fire-driven deforestation to total fire activity is therefore a critical part of mitigating fire risk during drought years (e.g., Chen et al., 2016). - 15 Here, we combined time series of satellite data on forest loss and active fire detections with locations of oil palm plantations to assess fire-driven forest and peatland conversion in and around oil palm plantations.
+The combination of land management, forest loss, and active fire data provides an opportunity to evaluate the relative contributions from different fire types to spatial and temporal variability in satellite fire detections.
+Our study addresses three primary questions regarding oil palm expansion: 1) What fraction of forest and peat forest conversion for oil palm involves fire?
+2) Does certification alter - 20 fire use for forest conversion or the frequency of management or accidental fires in plantation areas? and 3) During El Niño years, does certification reduce fire activity compared to non-certified plantations and surrounding lands?
 Characterizing fire-driven deforestation is critical to evaluate the influence of RSPO certification on fire activity and to improve estimates of GHG emissions from oil palm expansion.